Moscow Mule

 Did You Know?

-The Moscow Mule gained immense popularity in the U.S. during the 1940s, partly due to a clever marketing campaign that involved the use of copper mugs, which were not widely used before this cocktail's rise to fame.
+The Moscow Mule gained popularity in the United States in the 1940s, partly due to a marketing campaign that emphasized the drink's unique copper mug presentation.

 Moscow Mule Variations